 Find the right person for the job

-A cross-functional team can work together to make your updated product feel seamless, helpful, and engaging.
+A cross-functional team can work together to make your redesigned app feel seamless, helpful, and engaging.

 One team—the “Run” team—should be charged with maintaining the existing product and keeping it usable.
 Ideally, they should avoid adding new features because that same feature will need to be replicated in the new product.

-The other team—the “Build” team—is charged with building the new product so they can focus on making it great without the baggage of the old product weighing them down.
+The other team—the “Build” team—is charged with building the new, redesigned app so they can focus on making it great without the baggage of the old product weighing them down.
 They should, however, be leveraging the “Run” team as subject matter experts (SMEs) as they seek to replicate or improve upon existing features so that all the expertise of the team that knows the current product can be leveraged and learned from.
-These open lines of communication are crucial to the new product’s success.
+These open lines of communication are crucial to the new app’s success.

-Make sure you document the “Run” team’s expertise when you make the shift to the new product.
+Make sure you document the “Run” team’s expertise when you make the shift to the new app.
 This team’s historical knowledge and expert insights should be retained and repurposed for the new product.